cdcgi/user-service/doc/kios.md

 ### Logic

 #### Validation
-- id            : required and not empty
 - kios_name     : not empty
 - address       : not empty
-- branch_code   : required and not empty
+- branch_code   : required and not empty, owned by user login

 ### Scenario Test